IanMitchell/ianmitchell.dev/content/blog/2021-08-10-amazon-affiliate-links-are-the-scourge-of-reviews.md

----
-title: Amazon affiliate links are the scourge of reviews
+# Amazon affiliate links are the scourge of reviews
-date: 2021-08-10
-excerpt: Amazon affiliate links have lead to an increase in SEO-bait "review lists" that just regurgitate the top ten products
----

 I'm becoming more and more frustrated with the amount of Amazon affiliate links that are flooding the internet.
 Whenever I search for product reviews, comparisons, or "best of" lists, the first few pages of results are littered with websites that appear to be gaming [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization).
 Their articles just post product descriptions mixed with simple "review" language, and inevitably are followed by a large call-to-action button that's an Amazon affiliate link to the product.
 There are swaths of these websites - and it makes sense, they're likely cheap to run and are decently profitable.